Extraltodeus/ComfyUI-AutomaticCFG/README.md

 You will find it in the model_patches category.

 TLDR: set your CFG at 8 to try it.
 No burned images and artifacts anymore.
 CFG is also a bit more sensitive because it's a proportion around 8.

+Low scale like 4 also gives really nice results since your CFG is not the CFG anymore.